awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

            1. Expand the **Optional configuration settings**\.

            1. Enter the JSON key `"enableNetworkPolicy":` and value `"true"` in **Configuration values**\.
 The resulting text must be a valid JSON object\.
 If this key and value are the only data in the text box, surround the key and value with curly braces `{}`\.
+The following example shows both network policy and the network policy logs are enabled:

+              ```
+              {
+                                            "enableNetworkPolicy": "true",
+                                            "nodeAgent": {
+                                            "enableCloudWatchLogs": "true"
+                                            }
+                                            }
+              ```

               The following screenshot shows an example of this scenario\.
 ![\[AWS Management Console showing the VPC CNI add-on with network policy in the optional configuration.\]](http://docs.aws.amazon.com/eks/latest/userguide/images/console-cni-config-network-policy.png)

 ------